-VICTA is currently working with the team at the Duke of Edinburgh’s Award to develop an adapted DofE Award programme for young people who are visually impaired.
+VICTA worked with the team at the Duke of Edinburgh’s Award in 2017 and 2018 to successfully deliver a Bronze DofE Award programme for young people who are visually impaired.

 Founded by The Duke of Edinburgh in 1956, The Award has built an admirable reputation not just for developing life skills but among colleges, universities and employers who recognise it as a mark of excellence on their applicants CVs.